bdevorem/WebPortfolio-Hugo/content/about.md

 of woodworking, and have learned about a dozen ways not to make a cup out of wood<sup>2</sup>.

-In October I will be getting married to my fianceeington [breezy](http://bashfulbytes.com/).
+In October 2020, I married my wifey [breezy](http://bashfulbytes.com/).

 <sup>1</sup>Considering Notre Dame would lose to Michigan 14-45 the following year and then proceed to not play Michgian for 14 years, *oof*.
 <sup>2</sup>I did eventually succeed in making a wooden cup - it leaks slowly, but looks *great*!